Scholars Transforming Through Research (STR):

 Council on Undergraduate Research’s Advocacy Program

-This 6 month program kicks off in October 2022 and Ends in April 2023
+This 6-month program kicks off in October 2023 and Ends in April 2024

 Who – Requirements for a STR Program Attendee: This program will provide an opportunity for institutional teams to apply.
-Teams must consist of a campus representative team lead – faculty or mentor – and up to two undergraduate research students who are currently enrolled in or have previously completed an undergraduate research experience.
-Each team member will be involved in all aspects of the trainings provided.
+Teams must consist of a campus representative team lead – faculty or mentor – and up to three undergraduate research students who are currently enrolled in or have previously completed an undergraduate research experience.
+Each team member will be involved in all aspects of the training provided.
+There is no need for each member of the team to share disciplines, however, each team member must choose a discipline they are individually representing when applying.

-What – Details about the Program: The STR Program serves as a six month professional development opportunity for undergraduate students and faculty/mentors interested in garnering communication and advocacy skills to leverage the impact of their undergraduate research experience by conveying their story to stakeholder groups such as funding agencies, association partners, elected officials, future employers, community, and beyond.
+What – Details about the Program: The STR Program serves as a six-month professional development opportunity for undergraduate students and faculty/mentors interested in garnering communication and advocacy skills to leverage the impact of their undergraduate research experience by conveying their story to stakeholder groups such as funding agencies, association partners, elected officials, future employers, community, and beyond.
 The cost of the program is broken down below.
-This includes the required October in-person training, however travel and lodging are an additional expense.
+This includes the required October online kick-off training and the required November in-person program, however, travel and lodging are an additional expense.

-When – Important Dates to Note: This program will kick off at an in-person, two-day training event on October 23-24, 2022, in Alexandria, VA.
-Submissions will be due on or before September 9, 2022.
-Notifications will be sent out by September 23, 2022.
-After the initial in-person training, there will be various check in points, scheduled advocacy meetings with representatives, and a Virtual Spring Showcase happening up until April 2023.
+When – Important Dates to Note: This program will kick off online for a virtual orientation and kick-off workshop on October 13 and October 26, 2023.
+The virtual kick-off will then be followed by an in-person meeting and congressional meetings over November 5-6, 2023.
+Submissions will be due on or before September 7, 2023.
+Notifications will be sent out by September 15, 2023.
+After the initial in-person training, there will be various check-in points and a Virtual Spring Showcase happening up until April 2024.
 Please see further details in the Deadlines Locations chart below.

 Where – Locations to Note: This program will be available at multiple different locations, both in-person and virtually.
 Please note the dates and locations listed in the Deadlines Locations chart below.